pirelaurent/p5_animationFramework/chapters/chap2-scenario.md

 ## how it stops

-A script stops when the end of its code is reached or when its scenario is stopped.
+A script will stop at the end of its code or when its scenario is stopped.

-A scenario can be stopped at any time with the method ```scenario.stop()```
+A scenario can be stopped at any time by ***scenario.stop()***.

-A scenario ends naturally when the last script of its array of scripts is ended.
+A scenarion ends naturally when the last script of its scripts array finishes.

 ## miscellaneous about scenarios